Hochkar, © Martin Fülöp

 Description

-The centrally located Amstetten railway station is situated in the middle of the town of the same name in the Mostviertel region.
-The bright and throughout barrier-free designed station allows an unrestricted use of the station facilities due to installed lifts and guide systems for the blind.
+The centrally located Amstetten railroad station is situated in the middle of the town of the same name in the Mostviertel region.
+The bright and barrier-free station allows unrestricted use of the station facilities thanks to the installed lifts and guidance systems for the blind.

-Two ticket counters and three ticket vending machines allow the purchase of tickets for local and long-distance traffic.
-The numerous information monitors as well as loudspeaker announcements and notices provide the best possible information on current railway operations.
-The 6 platforms can be reached comfortably by means of underpasses and lifts.
+Two ticket counters and three ticket machines make it possible to buy tickets for the local and long-distance services operated here.
+The numerous information monitors, loudspeaker announcements and notices provide the best possible information on current rail operations.
+The 6 platforms are easily accessible via underpasses and elevators.

-The Park & Ride facility, built in 2008, provides parking for more than 1250 vehicles and thus enables convenient access to the railway network.
-There are parking spaces for more than 280 bicycles in the adjoining Bike & Ride Station.
+The Park & Ride facility built in 2008 provides parking spaces for over 1250 vehicles and thus offers convenient access to the rail network.
+There are parking spaces for more than 280 bicycles in the adjoining Bike & Ride station.

 Route information

-The Amstetten station is located along the Westbahn line.
-Furthermore, the branch line Rudolfsbahn ends at this station.
-Thus, Amstetten station is considered a junction in the Lower Austrian railway network.
+Amstetten station is located along the Westbahn line.
+The Rudolfsbahn branch line also ends at this station.
+Amstetten station is therefore a hub in the Lower Austrian rail network.

-• Regional trains to St. Valentin are served along the Westbahn line.
+• Regional trains to St. Valentin are operated along the Westbahn line.

 • Regional express trains run to Vienna Westbahnhof.